 What are Shark Fins used for?

 Shark fins are used to make shark fin soup, a delicacy once prepared exclusively for the Chinese emperors and nobility.
 The cartilage from the fin is carefully dried and prepared, and used as an ingredient in a soup flavored with seafood or chicken broth and herbs.
 The process of preparation makes this dish very costly, as much as $100.00 to even $500.00 a bowl.
-The serving of the dish is considered prestigious, signifies wealth and prosperity.
+Dating back to the Sung Dynasty over 1000 years ago, serving this dish is considered prestigious, signifies wealth and prosperity.
 It is commonly served at banquets, weddings and business functions.

 Dried shark fin is the most expensive seafood product by weight, and is a huge incentive for fishermen to hunt sharks for their fins.
+In many cases shark meet brings pennies on the pound, where one shark’s fins can bring $100 to an indigent fisherman.
 Increasingly, the fins are incentive to overfish shark populations for fins attached or for fins alone.

 Who Eats Shark Fin Soup?